talmobi/miru/README.md

     -p, --path                     Specify path (current directory by default)

-                                   This is also the path where miru creates "miru.init.js" which you can <script src=""> on your html page to enable live reloads and error reporting within the page/browser.
+                                   This is also the path where miru creates "miru.init.js" which you should <script src=""> on your html page to enable live reloads and error reporting within the page/browser.

                                    ![Required]